 What Size are the People Using Your Massage Chair?

 If you and your family members are of average height and weight, then almost any massage chair should fit you.
 However, if one of the people regularly making use of the chair is very tall, very short, or very large, then you may find some difficulty.
 For instance, if a massage chair is designed for persons up to 6’0” and you are 6’4”, you will likely find your feet hanging over the end and your neck unsupported at the top of the chair.
-Those who are in the tall range should choose a massage chair that offers extra leg extenders as well as an adjustable neck rest or pillow to accommodate the height.
+If you’re in the market to find the best massage chair for a tall person, you should choose a massage chair that offers extra leg extenders as well as an adjustable neck rest or pillow to accommodate the height.

 While it might seem that people of shorter stature will fit anywhere, this may not be exactly true either.
 Someone who is just 4’11” tall may find that she cannot sit all the way back in the chair without her feet hitting where the calf massager should be.
 Also, chairs with fixed back rollers will likely not be ideal for a shorter person as the rollers and nodes will hit in the wrong spot.
 In this case, choosing a chair that offers Body Scan Technology should be very helpful in allowing the chair to adjust to your body.